dwanerich/dwanerich.github.io/_posts/2019-12-16-why_did_i_decide_to_study_software_engineering.markdown

 ### As a young man, i have always been fascinated by the computer and the evolution of techology.
 ### Unfortunately the opportunity did not open for me to pursue this career.

-### After entering as a coder into the health information industry, I’ve been more exposed to a variety of engineering realizing that this is indeed the my path for me.
+### After entering as a coder into the health information industry, I’ve been more exposed to a variety of engineering realizing that this is indeed the path for me.

 ### I will emulate the best that is offered and that which will put me in good stead in the years that lie ahead.